Quick Fix BBQ Ranch Dressing

 Avocado Ranch Dressing

 I love when avocados are in season here.
 They’re perfect on a salad, be it sliced, chopped or in the dressing itself.
 This avocado Ranch dressing is quite easy to make.
 It packs a nice subtle avocado flavor, with the wonderful creamy herb flavor of Ranch.
+It has a very mild spiciness to it too.
+You can make it spicier if you like, or leave out the hot sauce entirely.
 I like my dressing pretty thick, so that’s how I made it.
 But if you prefer yours a little thinner, just add some more milk.

 Avocado Ranch Dressing